RafaelSeidi/TestVisualG/README.md

 # VisualGTest
-A VisualG program like the "Hello World!" basic program (made in Potigol - 03/07/2022)
+A VisualG program like the "Hello World!" basic program (made in Portugol - 03/07/2022)